-To avoid additional charges for UND, you must pay the amount of any prior underpayment plus the amount of the current required payment (ORS 314.515 and supporting administrative rules).
+To avoid additional charges for UND, you must pay the amount of any prior underpayment plus the amount of the current required payment.

 Example: During the year, Corporation A's expected net tax increased from \$2,000 to \$6,000.
 Corporation A made timely first and second quarter estimated payments of \$500 before its expected net tax increased.